These Are Some Of The Best Probiotic Foods

 In order for your gastrointestinal (GI) tract to function effectively and to help you feel your best, your gut biome needs to contain a combination of ‘good’ and ‘bad’ bacteria — probiotics being a form of good bacteria.
 If an imbalance of bacteria exists, you may not feel your best and your body may offer a variety of signs indicating that your gut health is out of balance.

 The gut microbiome is an ecosystem of organisms in our gut.
 Specifically, probiotics refer to live microorganisms (also known as live cultures) that are believed to improve your gut health, when they exist in adequate amounts.
 There are hundreds of species of ‘good’ bacteria that exist and which can potentially contribute to a healthy gut biome.
-This is because the good bacteria helps to balance the bad bacteria and creates an environment where your body may absorb nutrients more effectively.
-In turn, this can then help improve your overall health.
+This is because the good bacteria helps to balance the bad bacteria and creates an environment where your body may absorb nutrients more effectively, which can then help improve your overall health.

 Benefits of probiotics

-While the health benefits of probiotics are undergoing continuous research and are still not fully understood, potential benefits of taking probiotics may include:
+While the health benefits of probiotics are undergoing continuous research and are still not fully understood, potential benefits of including probiotic foods in your diet may include:

 - Probiotics may improve digestive function and absorption of nutrients and food.